Travelogue

 Notes on the French Revolution

-Most of the quotations concerning the French Revolution given in this article come from the book “ Historically correct ” by Jean Sévillia.
+Most of the quotes concerning the French Revolution given in this article come from the " Historically Correct " book by Jean Sévillia.

 Solzhenitsyn: “Men not being endowed with the same capacities, if they are free, they will not be equal, and if they are equal, it is because they are not free. »

-There is a revolutionary idea of permanent invention that still persists today.
-It is an idea which is also contained in the idea of Progress.
+There is a revolutionary idea of permanent invention that still continues today.
+It is an idea that is also contained in the idea of progress.
 That everything remains to be invented.
-René Guénon said: “There are no new ideas on earth. “
+René Guénon said: "There are no new ideas on earth. ""

 Robespierre: “If Louis can be the subject of a trial, he can always be absolved; he may be innocent: what am I saying?
 He is presumed to be so until he is judged; but if Louis can be presumed innocent, what becomes of the Revolution? »